Vijay Mallya: Early and personal life

-In 1986, he met and married Sameera Sharma, an air hostess of Air India.
+In 1986, he met and married Samira Tyabjee, an air hostess of Air India.
 They have one son, Siddharth Mallya, who was born on 7 May 1987.
 They were divorced shortly afterwards, although Mallya has stated in interviews that he has a "great relationship" with his first wife.
 In June 1993, Mallya married his current wife Rekha, whom he had known since childhood, and together they have two daughters, Leanna and Tanya.
 Rekha was previously married twice, and also has a daughter and son, Leila and Kabir, from a previous marriage.
 Mallya adopted Rekha's daughter Leila.
 He is reported to be preparing to marry for the third time, to former Kingfisher Airlines air-hostess Pinky Lalwani.

 Generally characterized as having an extravagant lifestyle, Mallya was reported in 2005 to be someone who prays every day and conducts the entire 42-day Sabarimala fast every year while wearing only black clothing, and to be a devout follower of Sri Sri Ravi Shankar and the Art of Living Foundation.

-Vijay Mallya is an ardent devotee of Lord Venkateshwara of Tirupati, Sabarimala Ayyappa and Kukke Subrahmanya.
+Vijay Mallya is an ardent devotee of Lord Venkateshwara of Tirupati, and Kukke Subrahmanya.
 On his 57th birthday in 2012, he offered 3 kg of gold bricks to Venkateswara Temple, Tirumala.
 In 2012, he also donated ₹8 million gold-plated doors for Kukke Subrahmanya.
 These were done at a time when the Kingfisher Airlines owned by him had to be shut down due to huge financial losses.